Little Girl Suffers Eyesight Problems After Prolonged Mobile Phone Use

 The rise of technology has seen many new issues popping up for families, including those related to kids’ social development.
 You’ve seen how anti-social children can get with a device in their hands, right?
 But there’s another bad effect of mobile phone use by kids, and it’s more serious than you can imagine.

 Recently, one father in Thailand found out the hard way that letting his daughter play with his mobile phone had more harmful effects than good.
-He shared his experience in a Facebook post and warns other parents the dangers of excessive mobile phone use – especially for toddlers.
+He shared his experience in a Facebook post and warns other parents about the dangers of excessive mobile phone use – especially for toddlers.

 In his Facebook post, the dad explains that he started to give his two-year-old daughter his mobile phone to play with, as a way of keeping her occupied while he worked.
 But soon, health problems started to emerge, which he didn’t immediately link with her excessive device use.